slopezpereyra/puppy-adopter/README.md

 with the propper filters.
 It would be much slower and vulnerable to bugs and unwanted results (such as downloading things that aren't puppies).
 Is there a way to find a solution to this, apart from adding to the pages list a higher amount of values (web sites)?

+# The os directory:

+This is a huge miss on the program.
+Since this was a program I wrote on a trip I quited working on it once I returned to my normal life.
+I didn't got the chance or the time to solve this silly, yet unacceptable miss.
+The script lacks a function that gets and returns that current directory of the .py file, which would be convenient to tell the computer where to create the data files.
+On the contrary, my own personal directory is specified.
+Will work on it, should take me just some minutes (but I'm not wealthy on those right now...).

 # --- What do I want to achieve with PuppyAdopter? ----

 Nothing.
 It's a crappy program.
 It is a simple excercise on web scrapping and downloading stuff that will on the process make me look cute on the eyes of my girlfriend (oh, the secret reasons of our endeavours!).
 I will subsequently use my PuppyAdopter experiencie to achieve more honourable goals (?).